Summary:

 Mortality Rate

 Dog influenza is not usually fatal.
 IF left untreated, it can lead to more serious life-threatening pneumonia.
 6 to 8% of dogs that get dog flu will die from the disease if left untreated.
 In these cases the disease is characterized as pneumonia.
 Most cases (80%) are mild.
-Mortality rates are higher in dogs that have a weak immune system or are in poor condition.
+The mortality rate of 2% is seen primarily in dogs that have underlying diseases, have a weak immune system or are in poor condition according to VIN News.

 Prevention